-From: <planning.policy@whitehorsedc.gov.uk> To: Date: 18/12/2014 19:13 Subject: Response to Consultation on draft Local Plan Part One 2031
+From: Oskar Puss To: <planning.policy@whitehorsedc.gov.uk></planning.policy@whitehorsedc.gov.uk> Date: 18/12/2014 12:56 Subject: Vale of White Horse strategic planning policy document, the Local Plan Part one.

-Vale Local Plan

-Response to Consultation on draft Local Plan Part One 2031

-From: Mike Davies

-40 Castle St

-Steventon

-Abingdon

-Oxon

-OX13 6SR

-Objection to the draft Local Plan Part One 2031

-I wish to object to the draft Local Plan Part One 2031 on the basis that it is 'unsound'.
-Below I outline my reasons, and what must be done, if the Vale of the White Horse, and indeed Oxfordshire as a whole, is not to lose its character and identity.

-Re: Core Policy 4 & all others that flow from it, in particular, Core Polices 8, 13, 15 & 20:

-1. The SHMA is unsound and unsustainable and should not be relied upon.
-The plan is based on the exceptionally high forecasts of housing need from the controversial Oxfordshire Strategic Housing Market Assessment (SHMA), which has been much criticised by the public, organisations (such as CPRE) and politicians alike.
-In an independent critique of the SHMA commissioned by CPRE Oxfordshire, a leading planning expert concluded that the SHMA's estimate is likely to be 'grossly overstated' by a factor of over two.
-From these criticisms I understand that:
+Dear Sir/Madam Vale Local Plan - Objection to the draft Local Plan Part One 2031 I wish to lodge my objection to the draft Local Plan Part One 2031 on the basis that I believe it is 'unsound'.
+I list below my reasons, and what I would ask the council to do, if the Vale of the White Horse, and indeed Oxfordshire as a whole, is not to lose its character and identity.
+Re: Core Policy 4 & all others that flow from it, in particular, Core Polices 8, 13, 15 & 20: 1.
+The SHMA is unsound and unsustainable and should not be relied upon.
+The plan is based on the exceptionally high forecasts of housing need from the controversial Oxfordshire Strategic Housing Market Assessment (SHMA).
+This has been much criticised by the public, organisations (such as CPRE) and politicians alike.
+The CPRE commissioned an independent critique of the SHMA by a leading planning expert who concluded that the SHMA's estimate is likely to be 'grossly overstated' by a factor of over two.
+Furthermore from these criticisms I understand that: